Supporting our students and keeping our community safe

 Hughes Hall is committed to protecting the health and wellbeing of its students, staff and seniors.
 At the heart of our efforts is a determination to rebuild our community and provide the best possible student experience.

-This page summarises how we are helping to keep our community as safe as possible and what to do in specific situations such as feeling unwell, travelling, isolating or getting tested.
-Many of these Do’s and Don’ts are a matter of UK law, Public Health England guidance, or University requirement.
-For any concerns or questions please speak to your tutor or email firstname.lastname@example.org.
-Everyone’s situation is different and we are here to support all of our students, wherever you are.
+This page summarises what to do in situations such as feeling unwell, travelling, isolating or getting tested.
+Many of these Do’s and Don’ts are a matter of UK law or University requirement.
+For any concerns or questions please speak to your tutor or email email@example.com.
+Everyone’s situation is different and we are here to support all of our students, whatever your situation.

-It is important we all keep up with latest guidance so there are a number of useful Related Links and External Links on the right of this page.
-The university regularly updates its COVID-19 communications and runs a Stay Safe Cambridge Uni campaign for students.
+It is important to keep up with latest guidance so there are useful Related Links and External Links on the right.
+The University has published its plans for the academic year 2021-22, updates its wider COVID-19 communications and runs a comprehensive Stay Safe Cambridge Uni campaign for students.
 These, together with the UK Government pages are key points of information.

-Summer 2021 has seen the removal of most legal restrictions in the UK however we remain mindful of the needs of our students in the widest sense.
-We encourage all members of our community to get fully vaccinated, to test regularly, either via the University’s Asymptomatic Testing Programme if you are eligible, or via the UK government lateral flow testing, or the University’s Lateral Flow Testing Programme.
-And of course please take action and see below if you are feeling unwell or develop symptoms.
+We encourage all members of our community to get fully vaccinated, to test regularly, either via the University’s Asymptomatic Testing Programme, the UK government lateral flow testing, or the University’s Lateral Flow Programme.
+And of course please take action (see below) if you are feeling unwell or develop symptoms.

-- Return immediately to your accommodation and self-isolate.
+- Return immediately to your accommodation and self-isolate – see Isolating section below.

 - Let the Porters know that you are self-isolating by calling 01223 330484 or 07917 535806.

-- Household members may also need to isolate depending on their vaccination status – we will let them know but you can too.
+- Household members may also need to isolate – we will let them know but you can too.

-- If you haven’t yet taken a PCR test do so either through the University Testing Process or an NHS-approved test.
+- If you haven’t yet taken a PCR test do so either through the University Testing Process or an NHS-approved test – see the Testing drop-down section below.

 - Complete the University’s COVID-19 monitoring form.